Dahgudboy/Grading-system-/README.md

 ---
 This grading system is a foundational project ideal for beginners in programming.
 It can be expanded with features like database storage, login systems, or integration with school management platforms.

+### Contact
+For questions, contact the developer on sherifahmad98@yahoo.com